The Challenge

 What is Dollar Match Day?

-Cancer Council is running its first national matched giving for The Longest Day.
-A small group of generous supporters have agreed to match donations from our community, dollar for dollar.
-That means that your donation to individuals or team fundraising pages at www.longestday.org.au on Dollar Match Day will be doubled until the agreed capped value of $20,000.00 AUD has been exhausted.
+Our generous sponsor ATP Travel Group has agreed to match donations from our community, dollar for dollar.
+That means that your donation to individuals or team fundraising pages at www.longestday.org.au on Dollar Match Day will be doubled until the agreed capped value of $10,000 AUD has been exhausted.

 Please note: offline donations are unable to be matched.